 It is a natural rule that governs the structure of signed language.
 Native signers didn't consciously create this rule.

-It is interesting to observe that Juli had been babbling with one active hand onto the base hand.
-It can indicate that Juli might be right-handed, but it was still early to determine.
+It is interesting to observe that Juli had been babbling with one active hand onto the base hand, exactly the same as WORK.

 Video: "The linguistic genius of babies" by Patricia Kuhl at TED Talk.